SUSE/qe-sap-deployment/docs/playbooks/README.md

   * application_id:
   * app_password:

-The five additional varibles all releate to the SAP fencing application that needs to be created.
+The five additional variables all relate to the SAP fencing application that needs to be created.
 At this point, the creation of the fencing application is not automated.
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker#create-azure-fence-agent-stonith-device) to create the fencing application.